 In 2015, allegations of new use of antipersonnel landmines by North Korean forces surfaced.
 In June 2015, South Korean authorities were quoted in the press as stating that North Korea had started laying new landmines on its borders to stop its soldiers from fleeing the country.

-A second allegation occurred in August 2015, when two South Korean soldiers on a routine patrol on the South Korean side of the demilitarized zone (DMZ) at Yeonchon, in Gyeonggi province, were injured by newly emplaced antipersonnel mines.
+A second allegation emerged in August 2015, when two South Korean soldiers on a routine patrol on the South Korean side of the DMZ at Yeonchon, in Gyeonggi province, were injured by newly emplaced antipersonnel mines.

 North Korea is believed to have used a substantial number of mines in or near the DMZ with South Korea.